bofisch/bofisch/README.md

 ## Hi there 👋

 # 💫 About Me:
 I'm Made Amartya Ravindra, an Economics student at Gadjah Mada University.
-I'm passionate about solving logical problems and I'm currently on a journey to become a data scientist.
-I'm actively learning Python to pave my way toward a career in data science.
-My goal is to use data to uncover insights and solve complex challenges.
+I'm passionate about solving logical problems and I'm currently on a journey to become a Quant.
+My goal is to use data to uncover insights and solve complex market challenges.

 ## 🌐 Socials: